 Description of the issue

-Some users of the report server on data.davidson.edu have reported an issue with the Monthly Budget Report.
-The error typically happens when the user who runs the report has permissions in Banner to see a large number of Funds or Orgs, and they use the "Select All" feature when they run the report.
+Some users of the report server on data.davidson.edu have reported an issue with certain finance reports like the Monthly Budget Report and Pay History Report.
+The error typically happens when the user who runs the report selects a large number of options from one of the dropdown filters (parameters), and they use the "Select All" feature when they run the report.

-The screenshot below shows an example: the user has permissions to hundreds of funds in Banner, and every single fund is selected from the drop-down menu.
+The screenshot below shows an example: the user has permissions to hundreds of funds in Banner, and every single fund is selected from the parameter.

 Under these circumstances, the report returns an error like this: